 Using a soft white cloth, test this cleaner in an inconspicuous place on your leather item by scrubbing a small area.
 Observe to see how the leather responds.

-Dip another soft, clean white rag into clean distilled water, wring it out thoroughly then wiping away the soap residue.
+Dip another soft white rag into clean distilled water, wring it out thoroughly then wiping away the soap residue.

 Immediately, using yet another clean, soft white rag, dry the area.